-A map of Retention Site C with the National Land Cover Database (USGS, 2016) is shown in Figure 30.
-Inside the maximum pool of Retention Site C, the land cover types are cultivated crops, emergent herbaceous wetlands, and pasture/hay.
+A map of Retention Site A with the National Land Cover Database (USGS, 2016) is shown in Figure 29.
+Inside the maximum pool of Retention Site A, the land cover types are cultivated crops, emergent herbaceous wetlands, woody wetlands, deciduous forest, and pasture/hay.
 This data is consistent with the other investigations in this report.